Last Updated on

 During the transition period, PRC will relax its CPD requirements for professionals who will renew their licenses.

 Under the old resolution, the minimum CPD requirement is 45 units.
-However, during the transition period, the minimum CPD requirement will only be 15 units.
+However, during the transition period, the required CPD credit units shall be reduced to a minimum of 15 units.

 It must be noted that the only professions affected by the transition period are those that fall under the Professional Regulatory Laws.
 Professions that are currently regulated by regional, international, or bilateral agreements will not be affected by the transition period.

 Newly-licensed professionals and professionals working overseas are exempted during the transition period.
-For newly-licensed professionals, the requirements will apply to them once they go through their first renewal cycle.
+For newly-licensed professionals, the requirements will only apply to them on their second renewal cycle

 According to PRC officials, the transition period will continue until all antecedents have been met and upon the approval of the commission.